 Learn How to Blow Glass

 If your dad is the type who loves to know how things are made, then this is an experience for him.
 The Glass Academy in Dearborn hosts a variety of classes to teach the incredible art of glassblowing.
 You’ll each develop your own unique colors, patterns and styles to shape the glass in these original and unique hands-on classes.
 Chances are, he’s never tried anything like this before.
-Choose a class that allows you to make a piece of your own, or go for the Happy Hour experience, where you let the pros do the hard work, while you watch and learn.
-You’re welcome to bring food and beverages to make it a party, and the mug or wine glass you design will be shipped to you as a keepsake.
+Choose a class that allows you to make a piece of your own, or go for an experience, where you let the pros do the hard work, while you watch and learn.

 Explore Shipwrecks

 When you’re surrounded by lakes that can have ocean-sized waves, it stands to reason that you’ll be surrounded by shipwrecks too.
 Don your scuba gear with dad and head out on an underwater adventure to visit some of these epic sites.
 If you’re not both certified then snorkeling is an excellent alternative.
 One of the best places in the state to go is the Thunder Bay National Marine Sanctuary, which protects 116 of the wrecks in a 448-square-mile area.
 Scuba divers will love this spot, but because some of the ships are in water less than 20 feet deep, it’s also an ideal snorkeling destination.
 You can book dives and rent gear at Thunder Bay Scuba.
 If your dad is more interested in the shipwrecks than getting into the water then combine a visit to the Great Lakes Maritime Heritage Center with a glass bottom boat shipwreck tour.
-While in Alpena, quench your thirst at Austin Brothers Beer Company or Thunder Bay Winery.
+Munising also offers a glass bottom tour.
+While in the U.P., follow the boat excursion with a trip to the Great Lakes Shipwreck Museum at Whitefish Point.
+Together you can learn more about dozens of wrecks, including the infamous Edmund Fitzgerald.

 Travel a Wine Trail